openstack/nova/doc/source/cli/nova-manage.rst

 rollback in neutron manually according to the description in the exit code section.

-.. _supports migrating instances with guaranteed bandwidth ports: https://specs.openstack.org/openstack/nova-specs/specs/train/approved/support-move-ops-with-qos-ports.html

 There is also a special case handled for instances that *do* have allocations created before Placement API microversion 1.8 where project_id and user_id values were required.
 For those types of allocations, the project_id and user_id are updated using the values from the instance.

+This command requires that the :oslo.config:option:`api_database.connection` and :oslo.config:group:`placement` configuration options are set.
+Placement API
+>= 1.28 is required.

+.. versionadded:: 18.0.0 (Rocky)

+.. versionchanged:: 20.0.0 (Train)

+    Added :option:`--dry-run`, :option:`--instance`, and
+    :option:`--skip-port-allocations` options.

+.. versionchanged:: 21.0.0 (Ussuri)

+    Added :option:`--cell` option.

+.. versionchanged:: 22.0.0 (Victoria)

+    Added :option:`--force` option.

+.. rubric:: Options

+.. option:: --max-count <max_count>

-Specify ``--max-count`` to control the maximum number of instances to process.
+    Maximum number of instances to process.
 If not specified, all instances in each cell will be mapped in batches of 50.
 If you have a large number of instances, consider specifying a custom value and run the command until it exits with 0 or 4.

+.. option:: --verbose

-Specify ``--verbose`` to get detailed progress output during execution.
+    Provide verbose output during execution.

+.. option:: --dry-run

-Specify ``--dry-run`` to print output but not commit any changes.
-The return code should be 4. *(Since 20.0.0 Train)*
+    Runs the command and prints output but does not commit any changes.
+The return code should be 4.

+.. option::  --instance <instance_uuid>

-Specify ``--instance`` to process a specific instance given its UUID.
-If specified the ``--max-count`` option has no effect.
+    UUID of a specific instance to process.
+If specified :option:`--max-count` has no effect.
+Mutually exclusive with :option:`--cell`.

-*(Since 20.0.0 Train)*
+.. option:: --skip-port-allocations

-Specify ``--skip-port-allocations`` to skip the healing of the resource allocations of bound ports, e.g. healing bandwidth resource allocation for ports having minimum QoS policy rules attached.
+    Skip the healing of the resource allocations of bound ports.
+E.g. healing bandwidth resource allocation for ports having minimum QoS policy rules attached.
 If your deployment does not use such a feature then the performance impact of querying neutron ports for each instance can be avoided with this flag.

-*(Since 20.0.0 Train)*
+.. option:: --cell <cell_uuid>

-Specify ``--cell`` to  process heal allocations within a specific cell.
+    Heal allocations within a specific cell.
+Mutually exclusive with :option:`--instance`.
-This is mutually exclusive with the ``--instance`` option.

-Specify ``--force`` to forcefully heal single instance allocation.
-This option needs to be passed with ``--instance``.

-This command requires that the :oslo.config:option:`api_database.connection` and :oslo.config:group:`placement` configuration options are set.
-Placement API
->= 1.28 is required.

-**Return Codes**
+.. option:: --force

+    Force heal allocations.
+Requires the :option:`--instance` argument.

+.. rubric:: Return codes

 .. list-table::
    :widths: 20 80